THERE was a time when you couldn't move

 ladies shop in Churchyardside did just that and closed.

-Although it is named as
+Although it was named

-it sells, so I'm
+it sells, so I

 The latest coffee shop